Operator Scope of Action:

 …which sets $TheAttribute to true if it is already true, or if the expression is true.
 Thus, if $TheAttribute is false, the expression is not checked and the overall result is false.
 An attribute that has no value set (or inherited) is evaluated as false.

-In practical terms this means the left side, usually an attribute - is set to the right side value only if it isn't already set at note level, i.e. its current value is either:
+In practical terms this means the left side, usually an attribute - is set to the right side value only if it is not already set at note level, i.e. its current value is either:

 - The default for that attribute data type (for a string attribute "", for a number 0, for a date 'never', etc.)